mgibbs189/custom-field-suite/readme.txt

 = 1.8.4 =
 * Removed the `cfs_fields` table
 * Replaced jQuery .live with .on (requires WP 3.3+)
+* Improved the import / export (not compatible with old exports!)

 = 1.8.3 =
 * Cleaned up `get_input_fields` API method